ayshagondal/fullstackprojs/README.md

-These are the files and exercises created while completing the Full Stack Open Course
+These are the files and exercises created while completing the Full Stack Open Course and full stack web dev bootcamp

-Part 0

-    singlepgapp.md

-    singlepgnewnote.md

-    sqncmermaid.md